+There are many ways to purchase the required materials.
+Choose the one that seems best for you.
 A textbook is required for this class.
 We will be using Tortora Principles of Human Anatomy 15th Edition.
 However, you have two textbook purchase choices to choose from.
 You do NOT need both.
-But please take a look at all the required materials before making your decision.
+Please take a look at all the required materials before making your decision.
 The Tortora text can be bundled with the required lab software, WileyPLUS.
+ALL EXAM MATERIALS COME FROM THE TORTORA TEXT.

-Option 1 is an eText, available forever, and Option 2 is a physical text.
+Option 1 is an e-text, available forever, and Option 2 is a physical text.
 You MUST purchase the WileyPLUS Access Code.
-You can buy the required textbook through the College Online Bookstore (Links to an external site.)
+You can buy the required textbook through the College Online Bookstore (Links to an external site.) or from WileyPLUS directly (RECOMMENDED).

 The bookstore may or may not have our book available by the first day of classes.
-SO.....you might need to buy your book and access codes DIRECTLY from Wiley.
+SO.....you might need to buy your book and access codes DIRECTLY from Wiley (RECOMMENDED).
 Here is the course code and URL to our class in Wiley (below).
-You will need to create an account and then purchase your choice of either Option 1 or Option 2 below.
-Please note you might have to Chat with a representative to get the prices I listed below.
+You will need to create an account and then purchase your choice of either Option 1 or Option 2, below.
+Please note you might have to Chat with a representative to get the prices listed below, and these prices may not be accurate.
 Please let me know if you have any questions.